 Coplanar Forces Couples.
-Equilibrium of rigid bodies free body diagrams. and Beams Types of beams, simple and compound beams, type of supports and reaction.
-Determination of reactions at supports for various types of loads on beams.
+Equilibrium of rigid bodies free body diagrams. and Beams Types of beams, simple and compound beams, type of pports and reaction.
+Determination of reactions at supports various types of loads on beams.
 (Excluding problems on internal hinges) 3 Kinematics of Kinematics of Particle: Motion of particle with variable 6 Particle acceleration.
 General curvilinear motion.
 Tangential & Normal component of acceleration, Application of concepts of projectile motion and related numerical.
 4 Projection of Projection of Points and Lines: Lines inclined to both the 6 Points and Lines Reference Planes (Excluding Traces of lines) and simple application-based problems on Projection of lines.
 5 Orthographic and Orthographic and Sectional Orthographic 6 Sectional Projections: Fundamentals of orthographic projections.
-Orthographic Different views of a simple machine part as per the first angle • Projections projection method recommended by I.S.
+Orthographic Different views of a simple machine part as per the first angle Projections projection method recommended by I.S.
 Full or Half Sectional views of the Simple Machine parts.
-6 Isometric Views Isometric Views: Principles of Isometric projection - 6 0 Isometric Scale, Isometric Views, Conversion of 0 Orthographic Views to Isometric Views (Excluding Sphere).
+6 Isometric Views Isometric Views: Principles of Isometric projection - 6 Isometric Scale, Isometric Views, Conversion of Ň Orthographic Views to Isometric Views, Excluding Sphere). orthographic views to isometric views (Excluding Sphere).